Karisma Kapoor: Established actress (1996–2000)

 In 1997, Kapoor re-united with David Dhawan for two projects, the comedy film Judwaa (alongside Salman Khan and Rambha), and the romantic comedy Hero No. 1 (opposite Govinda).
 The former's concept was similar to Gopi Kishan – it tells the story of twin brothers who are separated at birth and re-unite in their youth.
 Kapoor and Rambha played the love interests of Khan's characters.
-It was a moderate critical and commercial success.
-In Hero No. 1, she played Meena Nath, a girl who falls in love with Govinda's character while on a foreign trip, however, she finds it hard to convince her strict grandfather (Paresh Rawal) of this relationship.
-A major critical and commercial success, the film earned Kapoor praise for her portrayal.
-She eventually received a nomination for Zee Cine Award for Best Actress for her work in the film.
+In Hero No. 1, she played Meena Nath, a girl who falls in love with Govinda's character despite facing disapproval from her strict grandfather (played by Paresh Rawal).
+Both films were critically and commercially successful, and Kapoor gained praise for her comedic timing.
+She eventually received a nomination for the Zee Cine Award for Best Actress for Hero No. 1.
 She next starred in the Mehul Kumar-directed dramas Lahu Ke Do Rang and Mrityudata, both of which were critical and commercial failures.

 Kapoor's fifth and final release of 1997 was Yash Chopra's musical romantic drama Dil To Pagal Hai.
 Co-starring Shah Rukh Khan, Madhuri Dixit and Akshay Kumar, the film depicts the love lives of the cast and crew in a musical dance troupe.
-Kapoor played Nisha, a bubbly dancer who secretly falls in love with her best friend (played by Khan), however, she unites her with the girl he loves (played by Dixit).
-Initially hesitant to take on the part, Kapoor was cast by Chopra (after he was impressed by her work in Raja Hindustani) after several leading actresses of the time had put down the role.
+Kapoor played Nisha, a bubbly dancer who secretly falls in love with her best friend (played by Khan), who unites with the girl he loves (played by Dixit).
+Initially hesitant to take on the supporting role, Kapoor was cast by Chopra (who was impressed by her work in Raja Hindustani) after several leading actresses of the time had rejected it.
 Dil To Pagal Hai emerged as a blockbuster at the box office and proved to be the highest-grossing film of the year.
-Kapoor eventually won the National Film Award and Filmfare Award for Best Supporting Actress for her role.
+Kapoor received widespread praise for her portrayal, and she eventually won the National Film Award and Filmfare Award for Best Supporting Actress.